Yuruh/encrypted-diary/README.md

 ## About Encryption

-When a user logs in, an encryption key is created using his password and [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
-Your data is then encrypted / decrypted using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+When a user logs in, an encryption key is created using his password and [Password-Based Key Derivation Function 2](https://en.wikipedia.org/wiki/PBKDF2) (PBKDF2).
+His data is then encrypted / decrypted using [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES).

-This means that even if the database were to be compromised, your personal data would be safe as long as your password is.
-This also mean that if you forget your password your data is lost.
+This means that even if the database were to be compromised, his personal data would be safe as long as his password is.
+This also mean that if the user forgets his password, his data is lost.

 For practical reasons, some data that could be considered personal is not encrypted.